 In 2010, the Strategic Defence and Security Review made further cuts in the German garrison.
 It was also announced that the majority of soldiers would leave the country by 2020.

-Despite the collapse of the Warsaw Pact, Nato remained in existence, partly to ensure a US presence in Europe, but also to prevent European defence policies from fragmenting.
+Despite the collapse of the Warsaw Pact, Nato remained in existence.
+This was partly to ensure a US presence in Europe, but also to prevent European defence policies from fragmenting.

 From the mid-1990s, Nato declared its willingness to co-operate with former adversaries and the alliance expanded into central and eastern Europe.
 Today, it consists of 29 North American and European countries.